MARSFOREVER472/Melting_Snowman/README.md

 ## **_How to code a Simple Game & host it on your Website!_**

 ### **_Have you ever wanted to create your own game to share with others on your website?
-In this article, we'll be learning how to code a simple game using HTML, CSS, and JavaScript, and then host it on your website:_**
+In this article, we'll be learning how to code a simple game using HTML, CSS, & JavaScript, and then host it on your website:_**

 - **_The game we'll be coding is a classic word-guessing game – Melting Snowman!_**